meofiscoding/Simple-Netflix-Server/README.md

 ## Introduction

-Welcome to the Netflix Clone project!
-This project is a simplified Netflix-inspired platform built to help you learn TypeScript, Angular, MongoDB, and ASP.NET Web API.
-In this README, you'll find information on setting up and running the project, as well as an overview of its features and technologies used.
+Welcome to the Simple Netflix Server repository!
+This project serves as the backend for the Simple Netflix Front-end, which is built using Angular.
+This server is implemented using **ASP.NET Web API** and utilizes **MongoDB** as its database to provide a set of APIs for the front-end application to interact with.

 ## Features